-Tech professionals work hard to keep their knowledge base current, and they do that by reading blogs and forums, taking online courses, joining hackathons and plugging away at personal IT projects.
-This interview question can help you gauge the candidate’s enthusiasm for the profession, as well as open up a conversation about professional development.
+Tech professionals work hard to keep their knowledge base current by reading blogs and forums, taking online courses, joining hackathons and plugging away at personal IT projects.
+This tech interview question can help you gauge the candidate’s enthusiasm for the profession, as well as open up a conversation about professional development.

 3. Pretend I’m not a tech person.
 Can you explain [a relevant technology] in simple terms?